James Drax: Fortune and knighthood

 Drax profited spectacularly from his sugar enterprise, allowing him to live “like a prince.”
 With wealth and power came political controversy.
 He emerged during the 1640s as a supporter of the Parliamentarians during the English Civil War, and became a colonel in the island's militia.
-As a result, when a royalist faction seized control of Barbados in 1650, James and William Drax were exiled from the island, along with other prominent parliamentarians.
+When a royalist faction seized control of Barbados in 1650, James and William Drax were exiled from the island, along with other prominent parliamentarians.
 They returned to London, where they lobbied the House of Commons to send an expedition to retake the island.
 In 1651, Drax sailed in the fleet designed to re-conquer Barbados, and he was part of the delegation that went ashore to negotiate the surrender of the island.

 Restored to his estates and power, Drax once again took up a leading role in the governance of the colony.
-It is thought that Drax Hall, a seventeenth-century manor house in St. George parish Barbados, was ordered to be constructed by him and his brother during the 1650s.
-He also played a role as patron of explorers of the North American coast, including Robert Sandford.
-In 1658, Drax was rewarded for his loyalty with a knighthood from the Lord Protector, Oliver Cromwell.
+It is thought that he and his brother ordered Drax Hall, a seventeenth-century manor house in St George parish, Barbados, to be constructed during the 1650s.
+He also was a patron of explorers of the North American coast, including Robert Sandford.
+In 1658, the Lord Protector, Oliver Cromwell, awarded Drax with a knighthood for his loyalty.

 Return to England

 By this point, Drax had returned to England, where he acquired a series of estates, pursuing his original ambition of setting himself up as a landed magnate at home, while continuing to profit from his plantations and estates in Barbados.
-He survived the transition of the Restoration, but died in shortly thereafter in early 1662.
+He survived The Restoration, but died in shortly thereafter, in early 1662.